Submissions deadline

 Requirements

-ACTION, HORROR, THRILLER, SCIENCE FICTION, FANTASY, ADVENTURE
+ACTION, HORROR, SCIENCE FICTION, FANTASY, THRILLER

 Submission

-Movies can be submitted offline as a DVD / Blu-Ray (region free), online as a video file on PC or as a Vimeo / Youtube link until the 30.08.2024.
-The submission fee is 8, 12, 16, 19 € per film, the festival does not pay any screening or KDM fees.
-The submission fee is not refundable.
+Films can be submitted offline as DVD/Blu-Ray (region code-free), online as a video file playable on a PC, or as a Vimeo/YouTube link by 21.
+August 2026.
+The submission fee is $5, $12, or $19 per film, depending on time of submission.
+The festival does not pay any screening or KDM fees.
+The submission fee is non-refundable.

-The address for offline movie submissions is:
+The address for offline film submissions is:

 David Ghane